 Of the four patients who underwent the second surgery, one patient had a prior lesion, which was not removed during the first surgery.
 When this patient underwent the second surgery following treatment with Temferon, it was observed that this lesion was stable and had not grown.
 In addition, this patient presented a relapsing progressing lesion that had developed at the first surgery site.
 Both lesions were removed and biopsied at the second surgery.
-Notably, as assessed by flow cytometry, the stable lesion had a higher proportion of T cells and TEMs within the myeloid infiltrate and as detected by quantitative PCR a markedly increased IFN-response signature as compared to the relapse-progressing lesion.
+Notably, the stable lesion had a higher proportion of T cells and TEMs within the myeloid infiltrate and a markedly increased IFN-response signature as compared to the relapse-progressing lesion.

-We also analyzed the peripheral blood of the patients from cohorts 1 to 3.
-In these patients, the peripheral blood showed, on two of the four subjects with samples at the first and second surgery, a change in the T cell immune repertoire post treatment, revealing expansion of tumor-associated clones, which suggested that changes in the immune system are occurring.
+We also analyzed the peripheral blood of the patients from cohorts 1 and 2.
+In these patients, the peripheral blood showed a change in the T cell immune repertoire post treatment, revealing expansion of tumor-associated clones, which suggested that changes in the immune system are occurring.

 We believe these results align with our preclinical data and suggest the immune activation effects of Temferon.
-Specifically, the preliminary interim results, including the tumor analysis conducted after second surgery described above, provide biological evidence to support the hypothesis that cellular and molecular changes were triggered by Temferon in uMGMT-GBM patients despite the low dose administered.
-We have yet to reach the maximum tolerated dose of Temferon and as outlined in our study protocol, we will be increasing the dose in cohorts 6 and 7.
+Specifically, the preliminary interim results, including the tumor analysis conducted after second surgery described above, provide biological evidence of the cellular and molecular changes triggered by Temferon in GBM patients despite the low dose administered.
+We have yet to reach the maximum tolerated dose of Temferon and as outlined in our study protocol, we will be increasing the dose in cohorts 4 and 5.

-TEM-GBM Clinical Development Plan
+United States TEM-GBM Clinical Development Plan

-We plan to use the results of our TEM-GBM Phase 1/2a study (NCT03866109) to support a Clinical Trial Application to be conducted in Europe, a multicenter Phase 2 study in uMGMT-GBM, which we currently intend to conduct primarily in Italy.
-In advance of our CTA submission and not required for our European trial, we have submitted a pre-IND meeting request to the FDA and received written responses from the Agency in the third quarter of 2021 regarding the proposed Phase 2 clinical study design and drug product manufacturing strategy.
-The plans for the Phase 2 clinical study and drug product manufacturing strategy will be informed by the Agency comments.
-We anticipate submitting the CTA for a Temferon Phase 2 study for uMGMT-

-GBM patients by the second quarter of 2022.
-The Phase 2 study will evaluate the safety, tolerability, biological reprogramming of the tumor microenvironment in Temferon treated patients compared to the current standard of care, with primary endpoints, of PFS and mOS.
-We are also working with our current CMO and potentially other CMOs based in the U.S. to manufacture and to supply Temferon in the U.S. for our larger trials to be conducted after the completion of our Phase 2 study.
+We plan to use the results of our TEM-GBM Phase 1/2a study (NCT03866109) to support our submission of an IND to the FDA.
+In advance of our submission, we intend to have a Pre-IND meeting with the FDA by the end of the second quarter of 2021 to discuss our clinical trial design and endpoints, proposed commercial manufacturing process, including analytical methods and corresponding qualification, and validation plans for Temferon.
+We anticipate submitting an IND for a Temferon Phase 1/2b study for GBM patients by the fourth quarter of 2021.
+The Phase 1/2b study will evaluate the safety, tolerability, biological reprogramming of the tumor microenvironment in Temferon treated patients compared to the current standard of care, with primary endpoints, of PFS and mOS.
+Additionally, we intend to identify and select a CMO to manufacture and to supply Temferon in the U.S. for our larger trials to be conducted after the completion of our Phase 1/2b study.